Structural Complexities of Matching Mechanisms: Additional Preliminaries

 For $\DA$ and all stable matching mechanisms, we make the following observation about the menu: \begin{lemma} If $f$ and $g$ are any two stable matching mechanisms (with respect to priorities $Q$), then $\Menu_d^f(P_{-d}) = \Menu_d^g(P_{-d})$ for all $d, P_{-d}$. \end{lemma} \begin{proof} Consider any $h \in \Menu_d^f(P_{-d})$, and let $\mu = f(P_d, P_{-d})$ for any $P_d$ such that $\mu(d)=h$.
 Then $\mu$ will also be stable under preferences $P'$ that are the same as $P = (P_d,P_{-d})$, except that $d$ ranks only $\{h\}$, and thus by \autoref{thrm:rural-hospitals}, we must have $\mu'(d) = h = \mu''(d)$, where $\mu' = f(P')$ and $\mu'' = g(P')$.
 Thus, $h \in \Menu_d^g(P_{-d})$, and by symmetry $\Menu_d^f(P_{-d}) = \Menu_d^g(P_{-d})$. \end{proof} By this lemma, when we give bounds related to the complexity of the menu in stable matching mechanisms, the distinction between $\APDA$ and $\IPDA$ is not important.

 We have the following strategyproofness result for $\APDA$: \begin{theorem}[\cite{Roth82-DA,DubinsMachiavelliGaleShapley81}] $\APDA$ is strategyproof (for the applicants). \end{theorem}

 Note that $\IPDA$ is not strategyproofness (and thus, while we sometimes discuss the menu in $\IPDA$, an applicant is not matched in $\IPDA$ to her top choice from her menu).
-However, $\APDA$ is bossy, and $\IPDA$ is not:
+However, while $\APDA$ is bossy, we observe that $\IPDA$ is not:

 \begin{proposition} $\IPDA$ is nonbossy. \end{proposition} \begin{proof} Consider any $Q, P$ where $\mu = \IPDA_Q(P)$, and consider any $\mu(d)=h$.
 Let $P'$ be identical to $P$, except that $d$ truncates her preference list after $h$ (i.e., all institutions strictly below $h$ are marked unacceptable).
 By \autoref{thrm:apda-apps-at-best}, no stable partner of $d$ was below $h$ on $d$'s list, so the set of stable matchings is identical under $P$ and $P'$, and in particular $\mu = \IPDA_Q(P')$.
 Now let $P''$ be identical to $P'$, except $d$ truncates her preference list \emph{above} $h$ (i.e., now $d$'s list consists only of $\{h\}$).
 Since $d$ never receives a proposal from any institution above $h$ during the run of $\IPDA_Q(P')$, this run of $\DA$ is identical to $\IPDA_Q(P'') = \mu$.
 But, $P''$ is identical for any initial value of $P_d$ such that $\mu(d)=h$, so $\mu$ must be identical for any such $P_d$, which finishes the proof. \end{proof}